rafael-g-depaulo/obsidian-vault/RPG/R20/Paladins, Entities & Contracts/index.md

 By default, you can spend up to 2 + your level FP on a single miracle.
 If it costs more than that, you cannot perform it.

 ### Spells as Miracles
 Most miracles mechanically function as spells.
 When adding a spell as one of the miracles a god grants access to, it's recommended to make it's cost **(1 + orignal MP cost) FP**.
-So a cantrip would cost 1FP, a 1st level spell 2FP, a 6th level spell 9FP, etc.
+So a cantrip would cost 1FP, a 1st level spell 2FP, a 6th level spell 9FP, etc. Unless stated otherwise, a Miracle version of a Spell can't be used with the original spell's modifications.

 ### Miracle casting attribute
 Many miracles involve a character's "miracle casting attribute".
 That attribute is determined when the contract is formed, and is usually either Presence or Sensibility.